 What is artificial intelligence in business?

 In its essence, artificial intelligence is a computer program that can perform tasks that would normally require human intelligence to accomplish.
 Another definition of AI is a system that can learn from data on its own using techniques such as machine learning or deep learning.

 AI systems usually demonstrate behaviors associated with human intelligence, such as:

 … and sometimes even social intelligence and creativity!

-AI solutions are now being used by businesses to make more accurate and relevant product recommendations, solve customer problems, recognize who is pictured on photographs or even detect credit card fraud.
+AI solutions are now being used by businesses to make more accurate and relevant product recommendations, interact with customers in real-time (like AI-powered chatbots), solve customer problems, recognize who is pictured on photographs, or even detect credit card fraud.

 Providing customers with fully personalized interactions increases their engagement, attracts new consumers to business offers, boosts customer loyalty and retention, and ultimately improves sales.
 That's why so many organizations are now busy developing AI-based solutions able to identify patterns in customer habits and purchasing behavior.

 By using millions of transactions stored in the cloud, AI algorithms can analyze them and provide highly accurate offers to individual customers based on their preferences and behavior.
 Recommendations engines or personalized marketing campaigns is just the tip of the iceberg here.

 Most customer interactions, such as online chats, social media conversations, emails, and phone calls require human involvement.
 But more and more companies are going to automate these communications to reduce their response time and deliver better service.